feliam/pysmtlib/README.md

 A python layer to interface with several SMTlIBv2 enabled SMT solvers

 # Features
 Serializable.
-Able to save, replicate and send the solver state over the network Python native integer operations.
+Yiou can to save, replicate and send the solver state over the network Python native integer operations.
 Operation on native python types are translates to smtlib transparently Multiple solvers supported